 WordPress – Configuring Your Website

 The first step in configuring your WordPress site for traffic is to ensure that your global settings have been set up correctly.

-Let’s go over some of the important areas.
+Let’s go over some key areas.

 (WordPress settings menu)

-(WordPress Settings – General Settings Screen)
+(Global Settings – General Settings Screen)

-(WordPress Settings – Writing Settings Section)
+(Global Settings – Writing Settings)

 When you publish a new post, WordPress automatically notifies the following site update services …

-(You can notify dozens of update services automatically with WordPress!)
+You can notify dozens of update services automatically with WordPress …

 Download A Comprehensive List Of Ping Services For Your WordPress Site!